Title: SH19: Modelling beliefs dynamics of social media users with machine learning methodologies

 The project aims to develop a Virtual Social Media Companion that educates and supports teenage school students facing the threats of social media such as discrimination and biases as well as hate speech, bullying, fake news and other toxic content.
 The companion will raise awareness of potential threats in social media among students without being intrusive.
 It will apply gamification strategies and educative information selection algorithms.

-The Essex team will be involved in developing Bayesian computational models of beliefs dynamics of social media users to support governance and educational strategies.
+The Essex team will be involved in developing Bayesian computational models of beliefs temporal dynamics of social media users to support governance and educational strategies.
 These models will also be applied to evaluate socially relevant variables, such as trust and inclusion.
 We will build on and implement state-of-the-art NLP & AI methods to provide measurements of sentiment, bias, hatefulness, veracity, polarisation, and sensationalism of social media content.

 In addition, we will drive forward the state of the art in detecting hate speech and biased content.
 The companion will actively counteract this kind of content, balancing it with opposite perspectives and proposing specifically themed challenges adopting ideas used in games.